|Warren G. Harding|

 June 8, 1789 – James Madison introduced 12 proposed amendments to the United States Constitution in the House of Representatives.
 By 1791, 10 of them were ratified by the state legislatures and became the Bill of Rights.
 Another was eventually ratified in 1992 to become the 27th Amendment.

-June 8, 1845 - Andrew Jackson, the seventh President of the United States, passed away at the age of 78 from chronic tuberculosis, dropsy and heart failure in Nashville, Tenn.
+June 8, 1845 - Andrew Jackson, the seventh President of the United States and a prominent Freemason, passed away at the age of 78 from chronic tuberculosis, dropsy and heart failure in Nashville, Tenn.

 June 8, 1848 – The world’s first professor of agricultural physics, Franklin Hiram King, was born on a farm near Whitewater, Wisconsin.